rubikstriangle/OpenRV-Rocky9-Docker/README.md

 # OpenRV-Rocky9-Docker
 A dockerfile to build OpenRV with a rocky 9 docker based on OpenRV from https://github.com/AcademySoftwareFoundation/OpenRV.git
-In my case I'm building OpenRV to run on Ubuntu 22.04 but it should work just as well for other platforms
+In my case I'm building OpenRV to run on Ubuntu 22.04 but it should work just as well for other linux distributions.

 ## 1. Install Docker
 https://docs.docker.com/engine/install